 Cognitive behavioral therapy is also effective after personal loss, overcoming trauma, coping with a diagnosis or illness, and managing chronic physical symptoms.
 Essentially, cognitive behavioral therapy can make everyday life easier and happier.

 Cognitive behavioral therapy also has improved certain conditions, like substance use disorders, sleep disorders, sexual dysfunction, depression, bipolar disorder, and anxiety.
 All of these are common in addiction and recovery.
-Phobias, OCD, eating disorders, and more advanced forms of mental illness also benefit from CBT.
+Phobias, OCD, disordered eating, and more advanced forms of mental illness also benefit from CBT.

 What to Expect During Cognitive-Behavioral Therapy